olgasizova/ga-project-2/README.md

 2. Address API - that will correct address http://www.yaddress.net/Home/WebApi
 2. Google Maps API displaying employee location - (on the wish list)
 3. Search capability - (on the wish list)
-4. When clicking on a record ability to preview information about that employee.
+4. When clicking on a record ability to preview information about that employee

 ##**Technologies:**